ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * List of identities attached to the lockbox
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)
-    * passphrase known - flag to indicate if the identity knows the lockbox passphrase or not - set to true for every identity that has previously logged in with the lockbox passphrase ID specified in the request with the lockbox passphrase hash being provided
+    * Passphrase known - flag to indicate if the identity knows the lockbox passphrase or not - set to true for every identity that has previously logged in with the lockbox passphrase ID specified in the request with the lockbox passphrase hash being provided

 ### Security Considerations